polski

 forgetting

-Mogiła z prochami pomordowanych w obozach koncentracyjnych - cmentarz grzebalny w DrelowieThe first anniversary of the end of World War II was celebrated in Drelów with an event, which became part of the region’s history.
-Feliksa Patkowska (wife of Antoni), Józef Huk of Pereszczówka and Anna and Bronisław Karwaccy of Łózki formed a Committee for the construction of a monument–memorial at the Drelów cemetery.
-The committee also wanted to bring the symbolic ashes of those that fought for the independence of Poland and were killed in German prisons and concentration camps between 1939 and 1944.
+Mogiła z prochami pomordowanych w obozach koncentracyjnych - cmentarz grzebalny w DrelowieOn the first anniversary of the end of the Second World War, the community of the parish and municipality of Drelów commemorated the occasion with an event that has since become part of the region’s history.
+Feliksa Patkowska (wife of Antoni), Józef Huk from Pereszczówka, and Anna and Bronisław Karwaccy from Łózki formed a committee that undertook the construction of a monument at the parish cemetery in Drelów and the symbolic bringing of the ashes of fighters for Poland’s independence who were murdered in German prisons and concentration camps between 1939 and 1944.

 back